ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 # Reading "Creating custom JavaScript syntax with Babel"

-Tan Li Hau (陈立豪) has written on of the best introductions to Babel I ever seen.
+Tan Li Hau (陈立豪) has written one of the best introductions to Babel I ever seen.
 He is also a prolific youtuber.
 I strongly recommend you to follow his work and attend his lessons.
 These are my notes for his article "Creating custom JavaScript syntax with Babel" (September 25, 2019) available at https://lihautan.com/creating-custom-javascript-syntax-with-babel